 In the early 1900s in Italy, Maria Montessori also discovered the tremendous power of education to liberate and transform lives.
 Her focus, however, was on the child, and her discoveries about children and how they learn, revolutionized education.
 Montessori considers education as an aid to life, and something that should begin at birth.
 The Montessori Method supports the development of the whole child--physically, mentally, emotionally and spiritually and recognizes and nurtures the child's spontaneous developmental impulses.
 This method of education offers children constructive choices and fosters the deep concentration necessary to put children in touch with their own inner teacher and thus awaken them to the light within.
 This method requires a particular spiritual preparation and transformation of the adult who works with the child as well as a carefully prepared, culturally responsive environment designed to support the child's development.

-Montessori in the Black community is not a new phenomena (see "No Hidden Figures: Black Montessori History" in Montessori Public by Dr. Ayize), however, while we have benefited tremendously from the work done by those Black Montessori trailblazers, there is still a critical need for trained Black Montessori teachers, school leaders and trainers.
-Many Black families are unaware of Montessori education and it's trans-formative potential; and access to good quality, culturally responsive Montessori education continues to elude far too many Black families.
+Montessori in the Black community is not a new phenomenon (see "No Hidden Figures: Black Montessori History" in Montessori Public by Dr. Ayize and colleagues), however, while we have benefited tremendously from the work done by those Black Montessori trailblazers, there is still a critical need for trained Black Montessori teachers, school leaders and trainers.
+Many Black families are unaware of Montessori education and its trans-formative potential; and access to good quality, culturally responsive Montessori education continues to elude far too many Black families.

 The BMEF seeks to bridge the gap in the awareness and understanding of Montessori educational principles and practice while at the same time creating a pipeline of highly trained Black Montessori teachers and school leaders who are focused on providing high quality, culturally responsive Montessori environments to Black children.
 In addition, the BMEF seeks to support Black Montessorians desirous of opening their own schools or becoming Montessori teacher trainers.
 Lastly, the BMEF will encourage and support Black families in their efforts to understand and gain access to Montessori education for their children.
 To advance these broad principles, the BMEF will: